We’re Not in an AI Bubble. We’re Watching Big Tech Finally Spend Its Cash.

 Where This Argument Could Be Wrong

-I should be honest about the weaknesses in this framing:
+I should be honest about the weaknesses in this framing.

 “What if AI doesn’t deliver ROI?”
 If the productivity gains from AI infrastructure don’t materialize, big tech is left with expensive data centers that don’t generate sufficient returns.
 The spending is real, but the value capture isn’t guaranteed.
 That said, even skeptical scenarios suggest compute demand will continue growing — the question is rate of return, not total write-off.